 Looking to get more involved in County-wide prevention and positive youth development?
 Consider becoming a mentor, getting involved in “Communities Mobilizing for Change on Alcohol,” or joining our board.
 We all benefit when our members take an active role in guiding our coalition’s prevention initiatives.
 Contact Beth 527-5049 x 1 or email@example.com for more information.

-Caring Communities is a proud supporter of Front Porch Forum, a web-based community network.
-If you live or work in St. Albans, Fairfield, or Richford, your community has Front Porch Forum.
+Caring Communities is a proud supporter of Front Porch Forum, a web-based community network., which is now available to all towns in Vermont.
 Check it out and join the conversation.

 And, if you’d like to support Caring Communities and Watershed Mentoring financially, you can now donate online!
 Please click on the button to the right to be taken to a secure donation website.

 Thanks for your interest and remember, we are ALL Caring Communities.